 Complete a series of repetitions during the course of a couple of brief daily intervals, if that’s a routine that suits you.
 In about as much time as it takes to brush your teeth, you’re completing your facial fitness routine using resistance training.

 Unless you’re a circus strongman, you’re not likely to stumble into situations that brings resistance training to you naturally.
 You’re not a caveman.You won’t find facial resistance exercises at the gym or on the basketball courts either.
 It’s something that you have to seek out, which is why we’re glad you’re here.
+Soon enough you’ll discover the benefits of facial resistance training.
 And for all those serious gym-heads reading this, look: Keep track here with our Facial Flex progress charts, just as you would at the gym.